cogentcore/core/README.md

 * completion: timing and other issue..

-* fileview deal with symlinks.
 * fileview should add extension to filename if only one extension provided, if user types in a new filename..

-* filenode:
-	+ ability to sort by date within directories

 * TextView:
 	+ isearch not saving to previous if no matches